geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

   Mean income near farmers markets: 22.955766888898363

 Notice that we mapped over every location/cell in the ``farmMarketRaster`` and replaced everything less than 1 with ``NODATA``.
-This is a constant defined in GeoTrellis to represent :ref:`NoData`.
+This is a constant defined in GeoTrellis to represent :ref:`NoData-0.9.0`.
 For Integer rasters it is defined to be ``Int.MinValue``.
 All other values in the ``farmMarketRaster`` are replaced with 1, producing a convenient mask.

-Also important to note is that we have created a new RasterSource, `filteredIncomeRaster` that is a combination of two other rasters.
+Also important to note is that we have created a new RasterSource, ``filteredIncomeRaster`` that is a combination of two other rasters.
 The ``*`` operation performs a multiplication of every location in the two rasters.

 Why?
 ^^^^